 Fairfield is one of Australia’s most multicultural towns.
 Over 50% of its residents were born overseas.
 The most common language spoken is Arabic.

-If you are attending Fairfield courthouse and require an interpreter, you should contact the Court prior to your Court date and they can arrange an interpreter for you.
+If you are attending Fairfield courthouse and require an interpreter, you should contact the Court before your Court date, and they can arrange an interpreter for you.

 Fairfield sits in Sydney’s West.
-It is roughly 23 kilometres from Central Train Station.
+It is roughly 23 kilometers from Central Train Station.

-The courthouse is on the corner of Court Road and Spencer Street and is a 3 minute walk from Fairfield Train Station.
-There are Bus and Train services connecting Fairfield to rest of Sydney.
+The courthouse is on the corner of Court Road and Spencer Street, a 3-minute walk from Fairfield Train Station.
+Bus and Train services connect Fairfield to the rest of Sydney.

 The current presiding Magistrates at Fairfield Local Court are His Honour Magistrate Theo Tsavdaridis and her Honour Magistrate Suzanne Seagrave.

-Prior to his appointment to the bench, Magistrate Tsavdaridis was private solicitor for 13 years.
+Before his appointment to the bench, Magistrate Tsavdaridis was a private solicitor for 13 years.
 He was also part of the Law Society’s professional conduct committee.

 Magistrate Seagrave has been on the bench for over ten years and is one of the most experienced Magistrates in New South Wales.

-Astor Legal appear in front of both Magistrates on a regular basis and are familiar with them.
+Astor Legal appears in front of both Magistrates regularly and is familiar with them.
 Click here to read about some of our recent cases before them.

 The types of criminal cases heard in Fairfield Local Court include: